-Swedish dish dishcloths, however, have the functionality of a sponge, the versatility of microfibre cloth and are an effective replacement for paper towels.
+Swedish dish dishcloths, however, have the functionality of a sponge, and the versatility of microfibre cloth, and are an effective replacement for paper towels.

 These dishcloths also air dry quicker, meaning slower bacteria growth, and as a bonus, they can be popped into the dishwasher for sanitizing!